Solar Energy Incentives in WA: What Were Curtailed or Canceled?

 1. "Solar for All" Grant Program Terminated

-President Trump’s administration ended the $7 billion "Solar for All" grant program, designed under the Inflation Reduction Act (IRA) to expand solar access to low‑income households.
+President Trump’s administration ended the $7 billion “Solar for All” grant program, designed under the Inflation Reduction Act (IRA) to expand solar access to low‑income households.
 The EPA announced they no longer had funding authority due to the recently signed “One Big Beautiful Bill,” which eliminated the program’s funding source.
+The program was nearly fully subscribed, with high demand from eligible households before its termination.
 This move halted grants that had already been awarded, potentially affecting nearly 1 million households.

 2. Executive Order Abolishing Clean‑Energy Tax Credits

-On July 8, 2025, Trump issued an executive order terminating federal solar and wind tax credits.
-The Treasury was instructed to phase out clean-energy tax incentives within 45 days.
-This sent renewable energy stock prices sharply downward and heightened investor uncertainty.
+On July 8, 2025, Trump issued an executive order terminating the federal solar and wind tax credits.
+The Treasury was instructed to phase out clean-energy tax incentives, including the federal solar tax credit (also known as the federal tax credit for solar installations), within 45 days.
+The federal solar tax credit has been a significant financial incentive for homeowners, reducing federal tax liability and lowering the initial cost of installing solar energy systems.
+To claim the federal solar tax credit, homeowners must complete the appropriate IRS form (such as Form 5695) and submit the complete form with their federal tax return.
+This announcement sent renewable energy stock prices sharply downward and heightened investor uncertainty.

 3. The One Big Beautiful Bill Act: Scaling Back Tax Credits